 We’re told ‘it’s what’s on the inside that counts’, but shouldn’t what’s on the outside matter just as much?
-Discover how recyclable wrapping paper known as Knot Wraps, go from seed to shop, and you might just agree.
+Discover how our cotton Knot Wraps go from seed to shop, and you might just agree.

 Someone you know is having a birthday, they’ve passed their exams, having a baby perhaps, and you want to get them something special.
 Only too aware of the problems traditional wrapping paper can bring, your eye is drawn to the captivating array of beautifully designed patches of fabric, Knot Wraps, some made from recycled plastic bottles and others from organic cotton.
-They hang from the ceiling like flags and adorn the walls like paintings, providing cheery splashes of colour every which way you turn, while others have already been delicately furled around gift sets in a mind-boggling pattern of twists and knots, a work of art in itself.
-You reach out and touch a piece of fabric, the label informs that this one is made of cotton.
+They hang from the ceiling of our stores like flags and adorn the walls like paintings, providing cheery splashes of colour every which way you turn, while others have already been delicately furled around gift sets in a mind-boggling pattern of twists and knots, a work of art in itself.
+You reach out and touch a piece of fabric, the label tells you that this one is made of cotton.
 While your fingers explore, your mind wanders, you can’t help but contemplate its origin, and by extension, the ethics behind its creation.
 Where was this made?
-Who made it, and did they receive a fair wage?
-Where was the cotton grown, who grew it, and did they use anything they shouldn’t to grow or dye it?
+Who made it?
+Did they receive a fair wage?
+Where was the cotton grown?
+Who grew it?
+Did they use anything they shouldn’t to grow or dye it?

 Wonder no more.
 This is the story of how many of these eye-catching, cotton Knot Wraps are created with people and the environment firmly in mind.